We likely have a desire to “feel great” more often than not.

 Often your inner negative voice is annoyingly repetitive.

-It will feed you the same things over and over again, pecking away at your resolve, hoping you’ll eventually swallow its lies.
+It will repeatedly feed you the same things, pecking away at your resolve, hoping you’ll eventually swallow its lies.

-After you recognize a negative thought, stop the cycle by replacing it with something else.
+After recognizing a negative thought, stop the cycle by replacing it with something else.

 Sing a song.